PiggyPigCute/PigEdit/README.md

 ## Build

-`/function _pig:fill`: Fill the selected area with your selected item (bloc in your hand)
+`/function _pig:fill`: Fill the selected area with your SelectedBloc (bloc in your hand)

+`/function _pig:clear`: Clear all the blocks in the selection

+`/function _pig:cyl {r:__,h:__}`: Create a cylinder with yout SelectedBlock with a radius of `r` and a height of `h`.

+### SelectedBlock

+"SelectedBlock" means the block in your main hand

+* If your main hand is empty, the "SelectedBlock" is air
-If you want to fill with air, you can have an empty hand, you can take a wand in the hand or use the `clear` command.
+* If you have a wand in your main hand, the "SelectedBlock" is the same as the last block used

-`/trigger pigedit.clear`: Clear all the blocks in the selection

 ## Clipboard

 `/function _pig:copy`: Copy the selected area in your Clipbaord

 `/function _pig:paste`: Paste the content of your Clipboard at your position

 `/function _pig:cut`: Clear and copy the selected area in your Clipbaord